 What is the RAM Program?

 Wisconsin's Rest Area Maintenance (RAM) Program has been in existence since 1987.
 The Program consists of 123 roadside sites in 38 counties in Wisconsin.
 The Wisconsin Department of Transportation (WisDOT) owns these sites and acts as the program administrator.
-WisDOT contracts with Rehabilitation for Wisconsin, Inc. (RFW) to provide program management services.
+WisDOT contracts with Disability Service Provider Network (DSPN) to provide program management services.
 WisDOT also contracts with 22 Community Rehabilitation Programs (CRPs) to provide the custodial care and landscape maintenance services at these roadside sites.

 All of the year-round rest areas and approximately one-half of the seasonal waysides with rustic toilets are maintained through the program.
 The remaining half of the seasonal waysides are maintained by the Wisconsin County Highway Departments.
 The program goals are